Supporting those affected by the crisis in Ukraine

 - We are also supporting recent arrivals from Ukraine with hundreds of new job opportunities in our businesses in Hungary, the Czech Republic and Slovakia, including language support at the application stage and local language training for successful applicants.

 We're aware that many of our customers and colleagues want to help too.
-In the UK, customers can donate by rounding up their shop in-store by following the instructions at the self-service till or donate their Clubcard vouchers to help support Red Cross Ukraine Crisis Appeal.
+In the UK, customers can donate using their Clubcard vouchers to help support the Red Cross Ukraine Crisis Appeal.

 Customers can also text 70141 to donate to the Crisis in Ukraine Appeal.